-2.2.4 Frequency of 930 MHz Transceiver/ GSM cellular phones
+2.2.4 Frequency of 930 MHz Transceiver/GSM cellular phones

-The structure of GPS transmitter system is shown in Fig. 7.
-The GPS receiver engine board has antenna to receive the position signal from the satellite transmitted that signal to hospital's monitoring Before centre. transmitting GPS signal, it first digitized.
+The structure of GPS transmitter system is shown in Figure 7.
+The GPS receiver engine board has antenna to receive the position signal from the satellite transmitted that signal to hospital's monitoring centre.
+Before transmitting GPS signal, it first digitized.
 Then, the digitized position data are converted from digital into analog signal carried by the PIC family microcontroller.
 And reconverted to digital for feeding to GSM cellular phones or UHF transmitter.
-Fig. 9 shows the block diagram of receiver path at the hospital's monitoring centre.
-They consist of UHF receiver or GSM cellular phone, 10 analog to digital converter (used PIC family microcontroller).
-PC communication IC, and serial port of personal computer.

-Fig. 9.
+Figure 9.
 Block diagram of receiving system at hospital's monitor centre.